awslabs/amazon-s3-find-and-forget/docs/UPGRADE_GUIDE.md

    Job's queue, you'll need to migrate to fetching the S3 Manifests or querying the AWS Glue Manifests Table.
-6. The deletion queue items are not visible in the UI anymore in the job details page and in the job JSON export.
+6. The deletion queue items are not visible in the UI anymore in the job details page or in the job JSON export.

 ## Migrating from <=v0.8 to v0.9